2010 Kampala bombings: Responsibility

 Al-Shabaab, the main group in the Islamist insurgency in Somalia, claimed responsibility for the attacks.
 The Wall Street Journal quotes an unnamed al-Shabaab senior leader stating, "We have reached our objective.
 We killed many Christians in the enemy capital (Kampala)."
 Reports also allege confirmation from other al-Shabaab militants.
 This is al-Shabaab's first attack outside of Somalia.
 On 9 July, al-Shabaab leader Sheikh Mukhtar Robow had called for attacks against Uganda and Burundi.
 Al-Shabaab leader Sheik Yusuf Sheik Issa told Reuters "Uganda is a major infidel country supporting the so-called government of Somalia.
 We know Uganda is against Islam and so we are very happy at what has happened in Kampala.
 That is the best news we ever heard."
 However he refused to confirm or deny responsibility after the attacks, also stating, "Uganda is one of our enemies.
 Whatever makes them cry, makes us happy.
 May Allah's anger be upon those who are against us."
 By 12 July, Sheik Ali Mohamud Rage from Mogadishu stated "We will carry out attacks against our enemy wherever they are ...
 No one will deter us from performing our Islamic duty."
 Sheik Ali Mohamud Rage, a spokesman for the group saying "Al-Shabab was behind the two blasts in Uganda.
 We thank the mujahideens that carried out the attack.
 We are sending a message to Uganda and Burundi, if they do not take out their Amisom troops from Somalia, blasts will continue and it will happen."

-On 9 July 2017, al-Shabaab released a video featuring one of the suicide bombers.
+On May 9 2015, al-Shabaab's media wing, al-Kataib Media Foundation, released the name and martyrdom video of one of the suicide bombers named Salman al-Muhajir.
+On 9 July 2017, al-Shabaab released another video of him.